 The first step of the teacher pathway is to complete the 6-day residential or 12-week online teacher training course.
 This training is intended for those who wish to teach the MSC program, those who would like to integrate mindfulness and self-compassion in their ongoing professional activities (i.e., psychotherapy, coaching, nursing, teaching, etc.) and individuals who have a professional interest in the field (i.e., researchers, administrators, etc.).

-If you wish to be granted Trained MSC Teacher status and teach the 8-week, in-person MSC course, you must also complete steps 2-4.
+If you wish to become a Trained MSC Teacher to be able to teach the 8-week, in-person MSC course, you must also complete steps 2-4.

 Step 1: 6-Day Residential or 12-Week Online Teacher Training